From JSON5 to JSONC: A More Forgiving JSON Formatting Guide

 - Declare in README that

-Performance - Parsing JSON5/JSONC adds dependencies and slight overhead—fine for CLI & dev tooling, but measure for prod.
+- Parsing JSON5/JSONC adds dependencies and slight overhead — fine for CLI & dev tooling, but measure for prod.

 Balancing readability and rigor is a classic dev struggle.
 JSON5 and JSONC improve the authoring experience, and with the right build & validation pipeline, you can enjoy the perks of “lenient JSON” safely.